 I first visited Pontchartrain Vineyards.
 I expected there would be a few wines, but to my surprise the winery boasts a selection to suit any taste.
 Much to my delight, the tasting room was open (typically they are open Thursday – Sunday).
 For only five dollars, they serve a flight of wines to taste.
 I prefer reds, so I gravitated to their Dah Red and Dauphine labels.
 I purchased one bottle of each, and ended up signing up for their wine club.
 The club is a fantastic deal if you are like me and enjoy trying new wines normally not sold at the grocery store.

-An added feature of Pontchartrain Vineyards is Jazz’n the Vines, a fall season outdoor music series at the vineyard.
-Now this sounds like my kind of party—relaxing in the fall weather, enjoying a picnic dinner and listening to great music.
-There are a few more nights this season, so click here for details.
+An added feature of Pontchartrain Vineyards is Jazz’n the Vines, a fall and spring season outdoor music series at the vineyard.
+Now this sounds like my kind of party—relaxing in the fall and spring weather, enjoying a picnic dinner and listening to great music.
+There are upcoming nights this season, so click here for details.

 Next up was Bush’s second winery, LA Serendipity Vineyards.
 This winery is only 10 years old, so the collection is not as extensive as Pontchartrain’s.
 There are not specific wine tasting hours, however since it was a Sunday afternoon, I was able to taste their Blanc, a light, fruity white.
 As the vineyard expands, they will offer additional blends.